francoism90/pkgs/README.md

 # pkgs

-Arch Linux PKGBUILD's
+Arch Linux PKGBUILD's, use at your own risk.

-Use at your own risk.
+Some packages can be found in AUR: <https://aur.archlinux.org/packages/?SeB=m&K=francoism90>